Esri/calcite-dotnet-toolkit/README.md

 ## Colors
 For brushes, remove "Color" from the name.
 Note: For .NET MAUI, append `_Dark` or `_Light` for dark and light mode colors (does not apply to brush resource keys which automatically update based on application theme).
+See https://github.com/Esri/calcite-colors/ for more information about the predefined Calcite colors.

 | Resource Key | Light Mode | Dark Mode |
 | --- | --- | --- |